All Episodes

 You know, I was shocked.

-I mean, like I said, I'm not a scientist, and even, you know, it didn't make any sense to me.
+I mean, like I said, I'm not a scientist.

-So, Bud, this amounts, obviously, then, to a totally agenda-driven What I'm curious about, Bud, is when did you realize what was going on?
+What I'm curious about, bud, is when did you realize what was going on?

-It recently changed it to Abducted by UFOs.
+They've recently changed it to Abducted by UFOs.

 But that was the lurid title that they gave it.

-And we found out that Denise Siani, the producer, is a friend of my wife's and he was telling them that...
-Is that friend or former friend?
+And we found out Denise Diani, the producer, is a friend of my wife's, and he was telling them that.

 Former friend.

-That they had finished it and etc.
+That they had finished it, et cetera, et cetera.

-and the program was all wrapped up.
+And the program was all wrapped up.

-And, uh, we began to get very suspicious then, but that was back in November, actually.
+And we began to get very suspicious then, but that was back in November, actually.

 You're not going to do that.